Tinsel Town (TV series)

 In Series 1, Brady embarks on a sordid affair with Coutts's girlfriend Teresa, resulting in the end of series cliffhanger.
 New club DJ Lex (Dickie) is introduced at the start of the series and we see her battling to escape her sadistic ex-husband with the help of the club owner, transvestite Stella (Jim Twaddale).

 Series Two saw the transmission times reduced to 30 minutes, with all ten episodes being written by co-creator, Martin McCardie.
 The loss of Brady and Coutts who were central to the plot and cliffhanger of series 1, changed the emphasis of the second series.

 The series aired again on BBC Choice in 2001 and then BBC Two in 2002.
 The first series was released on VHS, but neither has been repeated by the BBC since.
 Rights to both series were acquired by Rapture TV, who are at least theoretically Scottish-owned, and began airing in May 2006.
 This is one of the first times that a BBC series has been sold to a free-to-air broadcaster, or been shown FTA other than on the BBC itself.

 The shows effective "theme song" is "Out of Control" by the Chemical Brothers and Bernard Sumner, which plays through the majority of in-club sequences as well as other times in the show.
 However, the actual opening and closing theme is a remix of "Tinseltown in the Rain" by Scottish band The Blue Nile.

-Ariel Pink references "a Tinseltown Tranny" in the song "Dedicated to Bobby Jameson".